Isro's GSLV rocket carrying GSAT-6 lifts off from Sriharikota - NewsX

 This huge satellite will be put into the orbit around 17 minutes after the GSLV-F08 rocket lifts off.
 Around 400 scientists and engineers were called up in order to seek help with the launch at the Satish Dhawan Space Center.Dubbed as the “Naughty Boy” by ISRO scientists, the GSLV rocket will carry up the communications satellite.
 This satellite is expected to be mainly used by the security forces which are stationed in the remotest areas of the country.

-ALSO READ: GSAT-11 could be last Indian satellite to be launched by a foreign rocket: ISROFor all the latest Science & Technology News, download NewsX App
+ALSO READ: GSAT-11 could be last Indian satellite to be launched by a foreign rocket: ISROFor all the latest National News, download NewsX App